boettiger-lab/wetlands/maplibre/system-prompt.md

    - Use this dataset to analyze wetlands within specific watersheds, calculate drainage basin statistics, or understand hydrological connectivity
    - Derived from HydroBASINS, <https://www.hydrosheds.org/products/hydrobasins>

+9. **Species range maps from iNaturalist** (`s3://public-inat/hexagon/**`)
+   - Columns are  taxon_id, parent_taxon_id, name, rank, and hexagon indices h0 to h4.
+   - Use the taxonomy table `s3://public-inat/taxonomy/taxa_and_common.parquet` to identify specific species (e.g. Coyotes, `scientificName = Canis latrans`), or to identify species groups (Mammals, `class = "Mammalia"`).
+Some species can be identified by common name (vernacularName).
+     Note that `id` column in the taxonmy table corresponds to `taxon_id` in the position tables.
+Other columns include:
+     'kingdom', 'phylum', 'class', 'order', 'family', 'genus', 'specificEpithet', 'infraspecificEpithet', 'modified', 'scientificName', 'taxonRank', and 'vernacularName'.
+     Ask the user for classification information if you cannot determine it.

 You have access to a few additional datasets that are specific to the United States